Key Community-Based Rehabilitation Programme

 Offence-Specific Programmes

-- Theft Intervention Programme (TIP): A comprehensive specialised group-based intervention for youth offenders who have committed repeated theft offences.
-TIP focuses on helping offenders develop skills to take responsbility for their offending behaviours, examine impact on victims, identify personal offence cycles and craft a detailed self-management plan to stop their stealing behaviours.
+• Theft Intervention Programme (TIP): A comprehensive specialised group-based intervention for youths who have committed repeated theft offences.
+TIP focuses on helping youths develop skills to take responsibility for their offending behaviours, examine impact of their actions, identify personal offence cycles and craft a detailed self-management plan to stop their stealing behaviours.

-- Prison Visit: An experiential programme that provides probationers a first-hand experience of prison life.
-It aims to help them cherish the opportunity for community-based rehabilitation and deter them from committing further offences.
+• Prison Visit: An experiential programme that provides probationers a first-hand experience of prison life.
+It aims to help them cherish the opportunity for community-based rehabilitation and deter them from re-offending.

-- Smoking Cessation Clinic: A programme held at schools or polyclinics for probationers who have committed smoking offences or with smoking habits to educate them on the dangers of smoking and strategies to quit smoking.
+• Smoking Cessation Clinic: A programme held at schools or polyclinics to educate probationers who have committed smoking offences or with smoking habits on the dangers of smoking and strategies to quit smoking.